HOOTORO/afk.GG/docs/src/md/kb/abex.md

 ## Apps

-//// warning | Development in progress [:fontawesome-brands-discord: Feedback](https://discord.gg/xjJavhAvv6){.md-button .md-button--primary }
+//// new | Development in progress [:fontawesome-brands-discord: Feedback](https://discord.gg/xjJavhAvv6){.md-button .md-button--primary }

 There are a bugs for sure, if you found one or have ideas/feature request click "Feedback".